Financial-Times/ft-origami/docs/syntax/scss.md

 		$o-expander-is-silent: true !global;
 	}

+This prevents the accidental output of styles if the module is included twice in the same product.
+For example given `module A` and `module B` both have a dependency of `module C`.
+Where `module A` is imported first and sets `$o-{modulename}-is-silent: false` when importing `module C`, the variable is then set for when `module B` - imported second - also imports `module C` as well, which would cause `module C`'s styles to be output a second time.

 Finally, in documentation, modules *must* provide information about both silent and non-silent methods, where supported, documenting the silent mode integration first.